 The first two methods are applicable for two-stage problems and the last allows to solve multi-stage problems.
 These algorithms take advantage of a specific structure of stochastic programming problems and make it possible to solve problems with large number of scenarios.

-Alternative solution approach is to formulate a deterministic equivalent of an SP problem and use an LP solver to optimise it.
+Alternative solution approach is to formulate a deterministic equivalent of an SP problem and use an LP solver to optimize it.
 FortSP fully supports automatic formulation of deterministic equivalent problems either with implicit or explicit nonanticipativity constraints.
 This method is feasible and sometimes advantageous especially if the number of scenarios is relatively small.

 FortSP can also formulate deterministic equivalents of two-stage problems with chance constraints and integrated chance constraints.
 For integrated chance constraints an efficient cutting-plane algorithm is provided.